The Essential Power Tools List: 30 Different Types Everyone Should Own

 They usually accept many different kinds of bits, which makes them very versatile.
 They’re an excellent tool to have around for more extensive and more demanding projects.

-3. Percussion Hammer
+3. Demolition Hammer

 4. Power Screwdriver